VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 ## Step 9: Add Profiler - Performance! 📈

-As game developers, we love seeing those sweet FPS numbers! 🎮 The toolkit provides a `game.AddProfiler()` method that adds a performance profiler to the game, allowing us to monitor important metrics like frames per second (FPS).
+As game developers, we love seeing those sweet FPS numbers! 🎮 The toolkit provides a `AddProfiler()` method that adds a performance profiler to the game, allowing us to monitor important metrics like frames per second (FPS).

-Update the `Start` method to look like this:
+Update the `Start()` method to look like this:

 ```csharp
 // Define the Start method to set up the scene